Gluconeogenesis

 Lactate and the Cori Cycle

 Lactate, the product of anaerobic glycolysis can be inter-converted back to pyruvate via the reversible actions of Lactate Dehydrogenase.
-This is an important inter-organ cycle called the Cori Cycle.
+This is an important inter-organ cycle called the Cori CycleOr the Lactic Acid Cycle.
+This is named after Carl and Gerty Cori who won the Nobel Prize in Medicine or Physiology for this and her work on glycogen metabolism.
+Gerty Cori was the first woman to win the Nobel Prize in Medicine or Physiology..
 This cycle involves the anaerobic breakdown of glucose to lactate in the muscle, followed by its re-synthesis back to glucose in the liver.
-This re-formed glucose now travels back to the muscle (see Figure [fig:cori-cycle]).
+This re-formed glucose now travels back to the muscle (see Figure ).
 Overall this cycle consumes four ATP molecules, but is an important way to ensure that the muscle has sufficient glucose available for anaerobic metabolism.
 We discussed this previously, with respect to metabolic efficiency and the basal metabolic rate.
 If you go through a round of the Cori Cycle, you end up with exactly the same glucose molecule, but you have had to burn four ATP molecules.
 This is inefficient and would increase the basal metabolic rate.
-The route by which lactate becomes glucose is shown in Figure 3.
+The route by which lactate becomes glucose is shown in Figure .

 Alanine and other Amino Acids